onflow/cadence/docs/language/capability-based-access-control.md

   If the path is a storage path, the function returns `nil`.

   `T` is the type parameter that specifies how the capability can be borrowed.
-  The type argument is optional, i.e. it must not be provided.
+  The type argument is optional, i.e. it need not be provided.

 The `getCapability` function does **not** check if the target exists.
 The link is latent.